 You can check existing insulation to determine if you have enough in your attic.
 If it’s less than 7” deep, your home is doesn’t have enough insulation.
 In Buffalo, 16-18” deep is recommended.

 Additionally, if your home is more than 10 years old, you’ll likely need deeper insulation.

 Strengthening your insulation levels could positively affect your energy bills, saving you up to 20 percent.** It can supply a vapor barrier against humidity, stop air leaks and may restrict wear and tear on your HVAC system.

 There are three varieties of attic insulation—spray foam, loose fill and batt.

-Closed-cell foam provides the most insulation.
+Closed-cell foam gives the most insulation.
 It also offers a broad barrier against air, vapor and water.

 Open-cell foam widens when applied, stopping cracks and other inaccessible spaces.
-It’s best for obstructing air but isn’t completely waterproof.
+It’s best for obstructing air but isn’t fully waterproof.

 Loose Fill and Batt Insulation

 Insulation is graded for its resistance to heat flow.
 This is also known as the R-value.
-Certain levels are recommended based on where you live.
+Different levels are recommended based on where you live.

-Sunbeam Service Experts Heating & Air Conditioning can help you figure out what type of insulation is best for the climate in Buffalo and your home’s needs.
+Sunbeam Service Experts can help you determine what type of insulation is best for the climate in Buffalo and your home’s needs.
 Our insulation installers deliver a full range of outstanding insulation services backed by a 100% Satisfaction Guarantee* for a year.